Varsha-10-bhat/delivery-exception-dashboard/README.md

 - View all issues in table
 - Filter by type and status
 - Resolve or delete issues
-- Dashboard stats (Open vs Resolved)
+- Dashboard status (Open vs Resolved)

 ## Tech Stack
 - HTML